 Zimbabwe safaris are known to be unforgettable and with good reason.
 Accompanied by some of the most highly trained guides in Africa, you have a good chance of seeing the Big Five, alongside an ensemble of other wildlife.
 Here you will traverse over expansive plains and navigate through the beautiful Zimbabwe waterways as you take in the remote wilderness around you.

 Beyond a safari, a trip to Zimbabwe gives you the opportunity to visit Victoria Falls and take in the thundering water by boat or helicopter or on foot.
 There’s also a rich history to uncover, from ancient rock art in Matobo National Park to the Great Zimbabwe National Monument—a long-abandoned hilltop city.

 With its spectacular scenery, abundant wildlife, and rich history there’s no shortage of wonderful experiences to be had in Zimbabwe.
-In addition to traveling by land, taking to the skies, or enjoy the water, our Zimbabwe safari tours will also provide you with access to even the most remote corners of the country.
-Ready to start planning your dream Zimbabwe Safari?
+In addition to the opportunity to travel by land, take to the skies, or enjoy the water, our Zimbabwe safari tours will also provide you with access to even the most remote corners of the country.
+Ready to start planning your dream Zimbabwe safari?
 Here is just a little taste of what is waiting for you in this iconic destination we can’t get enough of.

 When To Go To Zimbabwe

 Visiting Zimbabwe is all about timing.
 The best time to visit is during the Dry Season (April to October) as Victoria Falls is at its very best and the wildlife viewing is phenomenal due to large groups of animals gathering around the rivers and waterholes.
 Game drives are also at their peak performance due to thin vegetation making wildlife easier to spot along with clear blue skies and lots of sunshine.
 Even though this is high season, most parks with the exception of Victoria Falls won’t be crowded resulting in a more intimate Zimbabwe safari experience.

 Where To Go In Zimbabwe